Crawl Space Insulation

 If your home feels cold even when your furnace is running full-blast, you might have crawl space insulation issues.
 Insulating your crawl space properly will help you achieve optimal energy-saving heating and cooling efficiency.
 In short, if your crawl space is not insulated the right way, you can expect to experience erratic temperatures around your home and energy costs that are much higher than they should be.

 Importance Of Crawl Space Insulation

-From the very start of new home construction, or even before you move into an old home you just renovated, air sealing and insulation are two important things to accomplish.
-You need to have old homes checked for insulation problems, and you need to have a new home insulated and air sealed properly.
-Before you can have your crawl space insulated, you will first need to determine whether it is ventilated or unventilated.
+From the very start of new home construction, or before you move into an old home you just renovated, air sealing and insulation are two necessary steps before moving in.
+Older homes must be checked for insulation problems, and new homes should be insulated and air sealed properly during construction.
+Before you can have your crawl space insulated, you will first need to determine whether or not it is ventilated.

-Some people choose to use foam insulation, like the type that is made out of castor oil called Icynene.
+Some people choose to use foam insulation, like the type that is made out of castor oil, called Icynene.
 Polyurethane foam is another option if foam insulation is what you want, except it is similar to fiberglass in durability.
 It has even been proven that polyurethane foam can actually add to the structural stability of your home due to its durability.

 Insulation used in your crawl space must be resistant to moisture, and be able to withstand condensation, as well as vapors.
 Although cotton and sheep's wool insulation are "green", they are not good options for crawl space insulation, as they are not waterproof, and are sensitive to moisture.

 To find out more about our crawl space insulation services in Frederick, MD and surrounding areas, contact TriState Home Services at 866-624-5970 or complete our contact form today.